BikramGhart1/echoes/docs/02-requirements.md

 # Requirements
-I've decided to make system accessible in two roles:
+System will be accessible as two roles:
-1. Admin role based
+1. Admin role
-2. User role based
+2. User role

-For now I'll be working on user role based,
-Admin role will be for future plan
+For now application will be based upon user role, Admin role will be for future plan.

 ## 1. Functional Requirements
 Describes what services the system provides — features, behavior, and workflows.